TRI-AMDD/beep/README.md

 ## Testing
-You can use nose or pytests for running unittests (use `pip install nose` to install nose if not installed)
+You can use nose or pytests for running unittests (use `pip install nose` to install nose if not installed).
+In order to run tests the environment variable needs to be set (ie. export BEEP_ENV='local')

 ```bash
 nosetests beep